 GRADBENI INSTITUT ZRMK DOO | GI ZRMK, Slovenia

 The CA EPBD is led by the Danish Energy Agency as the overall Coordinator.
-The work is further organised around Central Teams (Core Teams (CT) and Cross Cutting Teams (CCT)) and supportive functions.
+The work is further organised around Central Teams (CT) and supportive functions.
 Each team is led by a Central Team Manager.
-The Coordinator, Central Team Managers and Communication & Dissemination Manager, together with EASME, form the Management Team, responsible for the set up of the work on topics during the Plenary Meetings in the CA EPBD.
+The Coordinator, Central Team Managers and Communication & Dissemination Manager, together with CINEA, form the Management Team, responsible for the set up of the work on topics during the Plenary Meetings in the CA EPBD.